News + Ideas

 Live From Summit 2017: Tactical Advice for For-Profit Sustainability and Fundraising

 This candid small-group discussion was led by Shauntel Poulson from Reach Capital.
 Joining her at the table were Melissa Corto, Ben Grimley, Dr. Johnetta MacCalla, Rayford Davis, Maya Gat, Erin Mote and Cynthia Barbera.
 The discussion examined the current state of ed tech funding and how early stage companies can adjust their strategies to adjust to recent market changes.

-Following the funding bubble in 2015, the ed tech market has seen a reset from 2016-2017 and the bar is now higher for entreprenuers to raise seed funds.
+Following the funding bubble in 2015, the ed tech market has seen a reset from 2016-2017 and the bar is now higher for entrepreneurs to raise seed funds.
 Seed rounds are shifting later into the venture life cycle and are being replaced by the “pre-seed” round.
 This change in the funding landscape is creating a huge gap in the investment space so the majority of entrepreneurs are now raising multiple seed rounds to reach series A.

 - As entrepreneurs think about early angels, early-stage companies should go to angels who have deeper pockets if possible.
 Shauntel advises having a conversation up front about whether a first investment could lead to additional investments later.

 - Ed tech investment is growing rapidly in Asia, especially in China and Japan.
 Asian investors are looking for tools that can be applied internationally, i.e. multilingual abilities.